KateCroudace/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10765
 ```

+These values are consistent with the distribution of data in the histogram.

 ## What is the average daily activity pattern?
 We now look at how number of steps vary across days by aggregating the data each intervals.
 More precisely, we calculate the average number of steps in each time interval, and plot them: